Pennsylvania

 Common foundation problems homeowners notice

-Finished basement surfaces showing unexplained stress or movement
+Finished spaces showing unexplained moisture or movement near one wall line

 Localized repair vs. broader structural work